dnoice/Monitoring-Toolkit/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/dnoice/Monitoring-Toolkit).

+### How to contribute:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-Contributions are welcome!
-Areas for improvement:
+### Areas for improvement:
 - Additional notification channels
 - More service health check types
 - Enhanced ML algorithms
 - Dashboard UI improvements
 - Performance optimizations

+## 🐛 Issues

+Found a bug or have a feature request?
+Please open an issue on the [GitHub Issues](https://github.com/dnoice/Monitoring-Toolkit/issues) page.

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/dnoice/Monitoring-Toolkit/blob/main/LICENSE) file for details.

 ## 🙏 Acknowledgments